 This truth is a positive one, in my opinion!
 Considering the fact that starting a lifestyle blog is essentially the same as starting a small business, blogs are relatively low-cost businesses to begin.

 On average, you can start a lifestyle blog for $200-$1,000 in your first year (if you do not need technical help).
 Now, if you need to hire a web developer to build your website you can plan on up to an additional $500-$2,500.

 Additionally, if you need to buy a computer or camera equipment, then you can add those prices to your cost as well.

-If you are interested in a full breakdown, you can subscribe to be notified when my Blogging Masterclass Course launches!
-I’ll be diving into significantly more depth on how to start a blog in my beginner module!
+If you are interested in a full breakdown, you can sign up for my Beginner Blogging Masterclass Course.
+I’ve detailed in significantly more depth on how to start a blog in my beginner module!